 37 Weeks Pregnant: The Countdown Begins

 Smiling at the thought of having a cuddly baby in your arms pretty soon?
 Your baby may be smiling, too!
-Her facial muscles are fully developed, and she’s practicing some adorable little grins and expressions as she gets ready for her big debut.
+Their facial muscles are fully developed, and they're practicing some adorable little grins and expressions as they prep for their big debut.

-OK…her smiles don’t exactly mean anything yet—but within 8 to 12 weeks of popping into the world, you’ll be able to make her grin with delight!
+Okay…your little one's smiles don’t exactly mean anything yet—but within 8 to 12 weeks of popping into the world, you’ll be able to make your bub grin with delight!
+(Read up on your baby's first smile!)

 Baby's Size at 37 Weeks Pregnant